TakeprofitTechnology/ReleaseNotes/Drawdown Limit MT5.md

 ## Version 26.04.06.34 (6 April, 2026)
 ### Changes
 * FirstLimitsCalculation added to plugin's default parameters list.
+* Daily Withdrawal Adjustment mechanism was added — so that withdrawals (e.g. profit sharing) in F-mode are not counted as drawdown.
 * Added support of DNS addresses.

 ## Version 26.03.06.46 (10 March, 2026)